titus-leistner/xptl/README.md

 Using the script on our exemplary ini-files runs the following commands:
 ```sh
 ```
 The script generates a job name, containing all parametes without spaces.
+Optionally a prefix to this jobname can be defined as `prefix` in the `[meta]` section.
 The `-J` argument passes this name to your scheduler.
 It is also passed to your job script as a first argument followed by all other hyperparameters as additional arguments.

 An exemplary job file could look like this: